 Section 6 – Voting

 Church membership shall not vest in any member any proprietary rights in the Corporation but shall only entitle the member to vote at meetings of the church members on those matters submitted to the church membership by the Elders.
-Voting privileges are restricted to church members who are at least sixteen (16) years of age.
+Voting privileges are restricted to church members who are at least eighteen (18) years of age.

 Section 7 – Reproof and Restoration

 The purpose of reproving and restoring a person who errs is to bring about a return to a biblical standard of doctrine and conduct (Gal.
 6:1), to maintain purity in the local church (1 Corinthians 5:6) and to deter sin (1 Tim.
 5:20).

 Persons who err in doctrine or conduct shall be subject to dismissal according to Matt.
 18:15-18.
 Before dismissal, however, the following procedure shall be followed:

 (1) It shall be the duty of any person in the church who has knowledge of the erring person’s heresy or misconduct to warn and to correct the erring person in private, seeking his or her repentance and restoration.